 If you are not able to book your campers flights during these times you will need to coordinate your own transportation.
-Please visit our “TRAVEL” page at http://taborsummer.org/travel for a list of local transportation service providers.
-Listings posted on this page are provided as a convenience to the TASP community and are not recommendations or endorsements of products and/or services.
+Please visit our “TRAVEL” page at https://taborsummer.org/travel for a list of local transportation service providers.
+Listings posted on this page are provided as a convenience to the Tabor Summer Camp community and are not recommendations or endorsements of products and/or services.

-Scheduling is not done until the week before your campers starts their program.
-Schedules will be distributed on registration day.
+Scheduling is not done until the week before your campers starts their program and schedules will be distributed on their designated registration day.
 The 6 & 7 Year Old Program has a pre-set schedule that is designed to offer a range of engaging and appropriate recreational learning opportunities so that the campers have a variety of experiences each day.
-CITs will pick a major activity and a minor activity under the guidance of the CIT Coordinators, when they arrive at the program.
-Scheduling questions and/or change requests can be addressed on registration day.
+LITs have a set program and will not select individual activities/courses.

 Supplies & Equipment

-TASP supplies ALL equipment needed for activities/courses, but if your camper brings his/her own equipment please clearly mark each item with his/her name.
-Campers are responsible for their property as TASP is not liable for any loss, theft, or damage to your camper’s belongings.
+Tabor Summer Camp supplies ALL equipment needed for activities/courses, but if your camper brings his/her own equipment please clearly mark each item with his/her name.
+Campers are responsible for their property as Tabor Summer Camp is not liable for any loss, theft, or damage to your camper’s belongings.

-Laundry services are only offered to campers enrolled for all 3 weeks.
+Laundry services are only offered to campers enrolled 3 consecutive weeks or longer.
 Laundry will not be picked up until the 2nd week, so please pack enough clothes for 11 days.
 Campers will receive a personalized laundry bag.